 If you are planning home improvements, this guide will provide you with the information required to apply for a building permit.

-- Another benefit is to ensure that you or the person you have hired produces a product that meets the minimum standards as set out in the Ontario Building Code and other relevant Codes and City of Guelph By-laws.
+An added benefit of obtaining a permit is receiving assistance from Building Services staff.
+Another benefit is to ensure you, or the person you have hired, builds a product that meets the minimum standards as set out in the OBC and other applicable legislation.

-- Building a deck or porch
+- Building a sunroom

-- Installing a pool or hot tub
+- Installing a pool or hot tub (See note 1)

 - Altering a roof structure

 - Altering a foundation (under pinning)

 - Adding or altering exterior stairs (See note 1)